Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 the directors of the control areas concerned,

-1.23 MODIFICATIONS TO THE COURSE OR TIME GATES; CANCELLATION OF THE RACE
+1.17 MODIFICATIONS TO THE COURSE OR TIME GATES & POSSIBLE CANCELLATION OF THE RACE

 The organisation reserves the right to modify the course and the locations of the First Aid and refreshment posts, at any moment and without warning.
-In the case of really bad weather (strong wind with serious amounts of rain and snow, strong risk of a storm, etc) the start can be delayed by maximum or in extreme cases cancelled.
+In the case of really bad weather (strong wind, rain and snow, strong risk of a storm, etc) the course can be modified, the start can be delayed or in extreme cases the event may be cancelled.

-In the case of bad weather conditions, and for reasons of safety, the organisation reserves the right to cancel and/or to stop the event underway, even to modify the time gates and / or course.
+In the case of bad weather conditions, and for reasons of safety, the organisation reserves the right to cancel and/or to stop the event underway, even to modify the time limits and/ or course.

-Cancellation, postponement or modification to the race opens no right to enrolment reimbursement.
+Cancellation, postponement or modification to the race due to Force Majure such as bad weather opens no right to enrolment reimbursement.

 Any decision will be taken by a jury bringing together at least the race director, the organiser and the coordinator responsible for safety as well as any person competent in the eye of the President of the Organisation Committee.

-Personal accident: Each competitor should be in possession of an individual accident insurance.
+Personal Accident: It is suggested that each competitor should be in possession of an individual accident insurance to cover yourself in case of personal injury, howsoever caused.
 Such an insurance should be taken out with any organisation chosen by the competitor

 A detailed description of the course will be supplied at the same time as the distribution of the race numbers.
 It includes practical information such as the cut offs for the check points, locations of the refreshment areas, the rescue posts, the care posts, as well as the access points for the accompanying members.
 A single copy of this book will be given exclusively to those who have enrolled.